robwierzbowski/node-pixrem/README.md

 Type: `String | Null`
 Default: `16px`

 The root element font size.
 Can be px, rem, em, percent, or unitless pixel value.
+Pixrem also tries to get the root font-size from CSS (`html` or `:root`) and overrides this option.

 #### options